Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

 And again, since we told the disassembler that we're in code land, much more data was successfully converted.
 At this point it is tempting to make changes to the code already, but since every rerun of the disassembler generates the file from scratch, all those changes would be lost.
 Make sure you're happy with the conversion result before advancing to the next step.

-Another hint to check for unidentified code sections is to remove one byte from a data section and check if the code crashes.
+A less scientific yet fun method to check for unidentified code sections is to remove one byte from a data section and check if the code crashes.

 ```asm6502
 lc18d